 - Room for natural behaviour

 ‘Natural behaviour’ means that the animals can behave in a way typical to their kind.
-That is why the sheds have plenty of perches and straw bales, or that the farmers scatter whole grains to stimulate natural behaviour and activity.
-They also make sure the chickens can keep to a natural day-night rhythm.
+We ask our poultry breeders to enhance their barns with straw bales or sitting platforms, and to sprinkle whole grains to stimulate natural behaviour and activity.
+The breeders also make sure the chickens can keep to a natural day-night rhythm.
 This is not only better for the chickens, it also makes the meat tastier.